 6 hard boiled eggs

-½ c finely chopped onion
+1/2 c finely chopped onion

-¼ c Hellmann’s or Blue Ribbon mayonnaise
+1/4 c Hellmann’s or Blue Ribbon mayonnaise

 Put eggs into a pot of cold water to cover.
 Bring to a boil over high heat without a lid.
-Then turn heat down to medium low and simmer for 10 minutes.
+When boiling turn heat down to medium low and simmer for 10 minutes.
 Immediately run under very cold water until eggs are no longer hot.
 This keeps the green ring from forming around the yolk.
 Old eggs are easier to peel than fresh eggs.

-Remove peels and finely chop.
-Add finely chopped onion, salt, pepper and mayo.
+Remove shells and finely chop.
+Add finely chopped onion, celery if using, salt, pepper and mayo.
 Fold in gently.